apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/index.rst

    specific language governing permissions and limitations under the License.

-Intel MKL-DNN
+Intel DNNL
 =============

 .. container:: cards

    .. card::
-      :title: MKL-DNN Installation and Verification
+      :title: DNNL Installation and Verification
-      :link: mkldnn_readme
+      :link: dnnl_readme

-      A guide on using MKL-DNN with MXNet.
+      A guide on using DNNL with MXNet.

    .. card::
-      :title: MKL-DNN Quantization
+      :title: DNNL Quantization
-      :link: mkldnn_quantization
+      :link: dnnl_quantization

-      How to perform quantization with MKLDNN
+      How to perform quantization with DNNL

 .. toctree::
    :hidden: